kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 - *Limited features*.
 The Ingress API only supports TLS termination and simple content-based request routing of HTTP traffic.
 - *Reliance on annotations for extensibility*.
-The annotations approach to extensibility leads to the limited portability and awkwardness of the API.
+The annotations approach to extensibility leads to limited portability as every implementation has its own supported extensions that may not translate to any other implementation.
 - *Insufficient permission model*.
 The Ingress API is not well-suited for multi-team clusters with shared load-balancing infrastructure.